fubarhouse/ansible-role-behat/README.md

 ## Example Playbook

 ```
-  - { role: fubarhouse.behat, when: '"behat" in installed_extras' }
+  - { role: fubarhouse.drupal-extension }
 ```

 ## Installation

-  * Add "behat" to the installed_extras variable in your config.yml file to use this role with the playbook example above.
-  * Add behat to playbook, as per the playbook example above.
+  * Add the Drupal Extension to playbook, as per the playbook example above.

 ## License